Sinisperi-sDump/screen-to-world-ray/README.md

 ## node_3d: Node3D

-Physics need to know how 3D space is, so passing any `Node3D` will work.
+Physics need to know how 3D space is.
+Passing any `Node3D` will work.

 ## collide_with_bodies and collide_with_areas